Coed Affiliates Pershing Rifles

-The Coed Affiliates Pershing Rifles (CAPER) was established in 1966 as the first officially recognized female auxiliary to the National Society of Pershing Rifles.
+The Coed Affiliates Pershing Rifles (CAPER) was established in 1962 as the first officially recognized female auxiliary to the National Society of Pershing Rifles.
 It was disbanded in the early 1980s when women were fully integrated into Pershing Rifles.
 The organization has also been called the Coed Affiliates of Pershing Rifles and CAPERS over the years.

 Mission

-Like Pershing Rifles, the Coed Affiliates Pershing Rifles was focused on drill and ceremony and CAPER teams competed in local and national drill meets.
+Like Pershing Rifles, the Coed Affiliates Pershing Rifles (CAPER) was focused on drill and ceremony and CAPER teams competed in local and national drill meets.

 History

-Over the years various women's auxiliaries to Pershing Rifles were formed at the local level.
-One of the earliest coed group know to be associated with Pershing Rifles was the Cadence Countesses established at the University of Nebraska in 1959.
+Over the years, various women's auxiliaries to Pershing Rifles were formed at the local level.
+One of the earliest coed groups known to be associated with Pershing Rifles was the Cadence Countesses established at the University of Nebraska in 1959.

-In 1963 women at the University of Oklahoma asked to start a female drill group affiliated with Pershing Rifles Company H-7.
+In 1963, women at the University of Oklahoma asked to start a female drill group affiliated with Pershing Rifles Company H-7.
 This led to the formation of the Kaydettes drill team.
-By the fall of 1965, the Kaydettes members thought that there should be a national level organization for coed groups affiliated with Pershing Rifles.
-They petitioned the National Headquarters of Pershing Rifles in Lincoln, Nebraska and were given permission to establish such an organization.
+By the fall of 1965, the Kaydettes members thought that there should be a national-level organization for coed groups affiliated with Pershing Rifles.
+They petitioned the National Headquarters of Pershing Rifles in Lincoln, Nebraska, and were permitted to establish such an organization.
 They then contacted existing coed groups across the country to start the foundation for a nationwide organization.

-On January 1, 1966 the Kaydettes were established as the national female auxiliary for Pershing Rifles under the supervision of the Seventh Regimental Headquarters.
-However the Kaydettes name was not acceptable because it would cause already established coed groups to change the unique names of their local units.
+On January 1, 1966, the Kaydettes were established as the national female auxiliary for Pershing Rifles under the supervision of the Seventh Regimental Headquarters.
+However, the Kaydettes' name was not acceptable because it would cause already established coed groups to change the unique names of their local units.
 So on November 26, 1966, at the Pershing Rifles Fall Little National Convention the organization's name was changed to the Coed Affiliates Pershing Rifles (CAPER) and came under the direct supervision of Pershing Rifles National Headquarters.

 The first CAPER National Convention was held in Washington DC in the spring of 1967 in conjunction with the Pershing Rifles National Convention and Drill Meet.
 Five CAPER Companies were present, as well as observers from universities considering charting with CAPER.
-By the end of the 1967 school year seven companies had been chartered with CAPER.
+By the end of the 1967 school year, seven companies had been chartered with CAPER.
 By 1968 the number of chartered companies had doubled to 14.